shikokuchuo/secretbase/README.md

 #### SipHash

-SipHash-1-3 is optimized for performance.
+SipHash-1-3 is optimized for performance. <br /> Pass a character string or raw vector to ‘key’ - up to 16 bytes (128 bits) of the key data is

-- Pass a character string or raw vector to ‘key’ - up to 16 bytes (128 bits) of the key data is used
+used:

 ``` r
 siphash13("secret base", key = charToRaw("秘密の基地の中"))